YZT-Arsit/YZT-Arsit.github.io/_tabs/resume.md

 ## Summary

-Ph.D. researcher at the Institute of Information Engineering, Chinese Academy of Sciences, with training in machine learning, natural language processing, retrieval-augmented generation, agent systems, and AI system evaluation.
-Interested in algorithm engineering, applied machine learning, and research engineering roles.
+Ph.D. researcher at the Institute of Information Engineering, Chinese Academy of Sciences.
+My current work focuses on privacy and security for large language models and agent systems, with a growing interest in machine learning, retrieval and ranking, agent systems, and data-driven AI applications.
+I am interested in roles related to machine learning, research engineering, applied AI systems, and quantitative research engineering.

 ## Contact